ChenYW68/ADCM/README.md

 There are several .RData files.
 -	SiteData.RData is for $PM_{2.5}$ concentrations from 68 monitoring stations, which had been fused with outputs from numerical models by downscaler methods; see the manuscript for more details on data fusion;
 -	China_BTH_GeoMap.RData for the related geographic data that can be used to plot maps of the BTH region;
+- CMAQ_NAQPMS_Grid_Cell.RData for the grid cell coordinates of two numerical models;
 - Other data files such as Simu_data.RData use to test models, which were generated from a model with a nonseparable spatio-temporal covariance of the
 Gneiting class (Gneiting, 2002).